About the UO Libraries Music Collection

 In addition to the print resources described above, the Music Collection also comprises a variety of electronic resources, including e-books and e-journals, research databases for locating published music scholarship and digitized primary sources, and databases of streaming audio and video content.
-Digital resources currently available through the UO Libraries' web site that are relative to listeners and musicians include the Audio Resources Online site, which provides access for UO community members to online audio databases; and the Digitized Historic Sheet Music Collection site, which provides digitized copies of sheet music from our collection, including the Oregon Sheet Music Collection and the Women Composers Collection.
+Digital resources currently available through the UO Libraries' web site that are relative to listeners and musicians include the Digitized Historic Sheet Music Collection site, which provides digitized copies of sheet music from our collection, including the Oregon Sheet Music Collection and the Women Composers Collection.

 Additional resources for music are microfilm copies of older magazines and journals, as well as music resources published only in microfilm form, which are located in Microforms.